manoj2601/Auto-Instagram-Confessions-Server/README.md

 2. clone this repository using `https://github.com/manoj2601/Auto-Instagram-Confessions.git` or download it in zip format and extract it.
 3. edit config.py with your login credentials and google sheet link (where the google form responses are being stored).
-4. Run `python main.py` whenever you want to post confessions on your instagram handle.
+4. Run `python main.py` whenever you want to post confessions on your Instagram handle.

-  Now if you check your instagram handle, all newly confessions are posted like the following:
+  Now if you check your Instagram handle, all newly confessions are posted like the following:

-## Final instagram posts:
+## Final Instagram posts:
 **Single Post short confessions:**

 <img src="./posts/1.jpg" alt="photo post" width="300"/>